Skip to content

 Loading the latest roof hatch options…

-A roof hatch is a hinged, insulated cover mounted on a raised curb that forms a sealed, secure opening through the roof deck — essentially a dedicated doorway to the roof.
+A roof hatch — also called a roof access hatch or roof scuttle — is a hinged, insulated cover mounted on a raised curb that forms a sealed, secure opening through the roof deck: essentially a dedicated doorway to the roof.
 It lets technicians reach rooftop HVAC, solar, and drainage equipment quickly and safely, without exterior ladders or propped stairwell doors.
-Done right, it improves safety, security, and the efficiency of every service trip to the roof.
+Done right, a commercial roof hatch improves safety, security, and the efficiency of every service trip to the roof.

 The single biggest decision is the series, because it determines insulation, code listings, and how the hatch is meant to be used: